top of page

 Insecurity and self-doubt - being showing up as 'a fraud'

+Luke regularly woke up at night replaying scenes in his mind from recent meetings or conversations, fixating on relatively small mistakes, and potential issues that could de-rail his project.
 Luke was exhausted managing his external performance at work which he felt was always under scrutiny.
-The HR meeting was the crunch point when he knew he had to seek outside help.
+An iminent HR meeting to discuss promotion to a more demanding role was the crunch point when he knew he had to seek outside help.

 The fear of failure